JPSAppClub/ExampleApp/README.md

 # JPS App Club: Color "Calculator"
-This is an example app used to demonstrate basic Android app development concepts:
+This is an example app that demonstrates basic Android app development concepts:
   - The MVC model
   - User interface
   - Handling user interaction